betterscientificsoftware/bssw.io/CuratedContent/OSSSustainabilityResources.md

   maintainers, researchers, and developers of popular HPC software projects.
 It is run by Brock Palen (UMich) and Jeff Sqyres (Cisco).

-## Foundations and non-profits that fund open source development
+## Foundations and nonprofits that fund open source development

 * [NumFOCUS](http://www.numfocus.org/): 501 (c) nonprofit sustaining
   open source projects in data science.